schuchert/schuchert.github.io/_posts/2022-03-10-GrowingMushroomsAtHomePart1.md

 I'm going to include links to actual things I have purchased, so you can more easily replicate what I've done.
 Get what works for you.

+Each of the next major steps (excluding getting spores) will follow.

 ## As Summarized as I Dare

 * Get spores